michealkeines/Rust-Projects/CHIP-8_Emulator/Readme.md

 -> 16 registers, 4kb Memory

--> ADD instruction
+-> ADD, AND, OR, XOR instruction

--> Run Loop that can run mulitple instuctions sequentially
+-> Run Loop that can execute mulitple instuctions sequentially

 -> Stack with overflow check

 -> CALL & RET for functions

+-> JMP, SE, SNE

 ## EXAMPLE